hmrc/vaping-stamps-api/resources/public/api/conf/common/overview.md

-Use this API to check whether a purchasing operator is approved to buy vaping stamps and to retrieve the operator’s current approval details for compliance purposes.
+Use this API to check whether a purchasing operator is approved to buy vaping stamps.

 The API supports the following use case:
 - verifying an operator’s approval status before issuing vaping stamps